jeremiasivan/SimNOW/codes/README.md

 - `prefix_nogaps.fa`: FASTA alignment without gaps (only when `only_gaps` == `TRUE`)

 > **Important Notes** <br>
-The term `topology` refers to phylogenetic tree without branch lengths (i.e., only record the speciation events and not the timing).
+The term `topology` refers to a phylogenetic tree without branch lengths (i.e., only record the speciation events and not the timings).

 ### <a id="now">Using fixed window sizes</a>
-In this step, we use the simulated alignment to perform non-overlapping window analysis with fixed window sizes and generate the summary statistics.
-The parameters for this step is set in `2_non_overlapping_window/1_main.Rmd`.
+In this step, we run non-overlapping window analyses on simulated alignment with fixed window sizes and generate the summary statistics.
+The parameters for this step is set in <a href="./2_non_overlapping_window/1_main.Rmd">`2_non_overlapping_window/1_main.Rmd`</a>.

 | Parameters     | Definition                                                                                                                            |
 | -------------- | ------------------------------------------------------------------------------------------------------------------------------------- |